Government made Changes in the Tax Treatment for Recognised Provident Fund

-(i) The purpose of this reform of making the change in tax regime is to encourage more number of private sector employees to go for pension security after retirement instead of withdrawing the entire money from the Provident Fund Account.
+(i) The purpose of this reform of making the change in tax regime is to encourage more private-sector employees to go for pension security after retirement instead of withdrawing the entire money from the Provident Fund Account.

-(ii) Towards this objective, the Government has announced that Forty Percent(40%) of the total corpus withdrawn at the time of retirement will be tax exempt both under recognised Provident Fund and NPS.
+(ii) Towards this objective, the Government has announced that Forty Percent(40%) of the total corpus withdrawn at the time of retirement will be tax-exempt both under-recognized Provident Fund and NPS.

 (iv) The Government in this Budget has also made another change which says that when the person investing in Annuity dies and when the original Corpus goes in the hands of his heirs, then again there will be no tax.

 (v) The idea behind this mechanism is to encourage people to invest in pension products rather than withdraw and use the entire Corpus after retirement.

 (vi) The main category of people for whom EPF scheme was created are the members of EPFO who are within the statutory wage limit of Rs.15,000 per month.
 Out of around 3.7 crores contributing members of EPFO as on today, around 3 crore subscribers are in this category.
 For this category of people, there is not going to be any change in the new dispensation.